The tangent complex and Hochschild cohomology of E_n-rings: Introduction

 \subsection{Acknowledgements}

 This work is based on my 2008 PhD thesis, \cite{thez}, and I thank my advisor, Michael Hopkins, from whose guidance and insight I have benefitted enormously.
 I am indebted to Jacob Lurie for generously sharing his ideas, which have greatly shaped this work.
 I thank David Gepner for his help with enriched $\oo$-categories and for writing \cite{gepner}.
-I am thankful to Kevin Costello, Dennis Gaitsgory, Paul Goerss, Owen Gwilliam, David Nadler, and Xinwen Zhu for helpful conversations related to this paper.
-I thank Gr\'egory Ginot and Owen Gwilliam for finding numerous errors, typos, and expository faults in earlier drafts of this paper.
+I am thankful to Kevin Costello, Dennis Gaitsgory, Paul Goerss, Owen Gwilliam, David Nadler, Bertrand T\"oen, and Xinwen Zhu for helpful conversations related to this paper.
+I thank Gr\'egory Ginot, Owen Gwilliam, and Geoffroy Horel for finding numerous errors, typos, and expository faults in earlier drafts of this paper.

-During this work, I was supported by an NSF graduate fellowship, then an NSF postdoctoral fellowship.